Cordelia Botkin: Trial

 Cordelia Botkin was prosecuted in the murder trial on April 30, 1904.
 Botkin was tried before Judge Carroll Cook.

+Newspaper accounts of the proceedings highlighted testimony from witnesses connected to the purchase of arsenic and the preparation of the candy box, including a drug store clerk and a confectionery employee.

 She was convicted of murder in December 1898, appealed, and was convicted again at a retrial in 1904.
 She was sentenced to life imprisonment.

 Death

-Botkin was initially imprisoned in San Francisco, but after the 1906 San Francisco earthquake was transferred to San Quentin State Prison, where she died in 1910.
+Botkin was initially imprisoned in San Francisco, CA, but after the 1906 San Francisco earthquake was transferred to San Quentin State Prison, where she died in 1910.
 John Dunning, his career destroyed by the revelations during the trial, died two years earlier in Philadelphia.